C. J. Beathard

-Casey Jarrett Beathard (/'bɛθərd/ BETH-ərd; born November 16, 1993) is an American professional football quarterback for the Detroit Lions of the National Football League (NFL).
-He played college football for the Iowa Hawkeyes, and was selected by the San Francisco 49ers in the third round of the 2017 NFL draft.
+Casey Jarrett Beathard (/'bɛθərd/ BETH-ərd; born November 16, 1993) is an American professional football quarterback.
+He played college football for the Iowa Hawkeyes and was selected by the San Francisco 49ers in the third round of the 2017 NFL draft.
+Beathard has also been a member of the Jacksonville Jaguars and Miami Dolphins.

 Early life

 Beathard attended Battle Ground Academy in Franklin, Tennessee.
 He played high school football for the Battle Ground Academy Wildcats.
-After his high school football career, he committed to the University of Iowa to play college football.
+After his high school football career, Beathard committed to the University of Iowa to play college football.

 College career

 2012 season

 Beathard redshirted during his freshman year at Iowa.

 2013 season

 In the 2013 season, Beathard appeared in a limited role in five games for the Hawkeyes.
-On September 21, he made his collegiate debut against the Western Michigan Broncos, where he had a 54-yard completion and four rushes for 30 yards.
-On November 9, against the Purdue Boilermakers, he had his first career collegiate touchdown on a five-yard rush.
-He added another rushing touchdown in his next appearance against the Nebraska Cornhuskers on a four-yard rush.
-In the Outback Bowl against the LSU Tigers, he threw his first career touchdown pass to teammate Kevonte Martin-Manley in the fourth quarter of the 21–14 loss.
-Overall, in the 2013 season, Beathard had 179 passing yards, one touchdown, two interceptions, 49 rushing yards, and two rushing touchdowns.
+On September 21, he made his collegiate debut against the Western Michigan Broncos, where he had a 54-yard completion and four carries for 30 yards.
+On November 9 against the Purdue Boilermakers, Beathard scored his first career collegiate touchdown on a five-yard rush.
+Beathard added another rushing touchdown in his next appearance against the Nebraska Cornhuskers on a four-yard rush.
+In the Outback Bowl against the LSU Tigers, Beathard threw a touchdown pass to teammate Kevonte Martin-Manley in the fourth quarter of the 21–14 loss.

+Beathard finished the 2013 season with 179 passing yards, a touchdown, and two interceptions to go along with 13 carries for 49 yards and two touchdowns.